UPDATED JANUARY 2021

 - Many have unwittingly provided their password via spoofed sites or phishing emails that are created to steal these passwords.

-You may be asking, What does that have to do with my church?
+So what does that have to do with your church?
 Well, churches maintain a lot of personal data, including very sensitive data about member’s giving and financials, staff social security and payroll data, and pastoral counseling notes.
 The church staff has to be able to trust that systems are secure and working properly so that they can perform their ministry jobs.
 A breach could be harmful, embarrassing and costly.
 This is where multi-factor authentication comes in.

-In addition to properly conceived and maintained passwords, MFA provides a second layer and method of security.
-Typically, MFA employs a code that is updated every 30-60 seconds and is sent to the user’s trusted phone or smart device via text or app when they use their password to log into a MFA-enabled account.
+MFA provides a second layer of security by adding a step to the sign-in process when someone uses their password to log in to an MFA-enabled account.
+How does it work?
+Typically, MFA employs a code that is updated on a timer.
+This code is sent to the user’s trusted secondary device via a text message (or a pre-downloaded app) when they use their password to log into a MFA-enabled account.
+The user is prompted to enter the current MFA code.
 Without using the MFA code or the verification app, access to the account is prevented, regardless of whether a user has the proper password.
+There are typically multiple options for delivery, including text, email, or app, for the user’s convenience.

 At this point in the cybersecurity game, Multi-Factor Authentication is a necessary element of a basic user-security setup.
 The minor inconveniences of a slightly longer sign-in process and training are far outweighed by the extra level of security it provides.
 Of course, it is not a “silver bullet” that will solve all of your problems.
 MFA covers breaches at the log-in step, but it does not cover voice phishing, physical security, a lost USB stick, or an end-user falling for social engineering tricks.
 Tools like MFA must be coupled with solid end-user security awareness training, the most important layer of security to which organizations must give their attention.
 Awareness of the types of schemes employed by cyber criminals and others who would cause harm is the most effective protection against security threats.
 Nevertheless, MFA is an effective, accessible and easily-implemented step in creating a more secure environment for your church.